robinmonjo/website/content/resume.md

 ---

 #### CTO & Shareholder at Eventmaker - 2018 to 2022
-📍 Paris, 🧑‍💻 between ~15 and ~25 employees, 📈 grew to €4 million in annual revenue
+📍 Paris, 🧑‍💻 grew from ~15 to ~40 employees, 📈 grew to €4+ million in annual revenue

 **Leadership & Strategic Direction**